-What these have in common is only that they involve people into research who come from different professions or different disciplines than the project deals with.
-Several scholars have tried to solve the problem with defining the term ‘citizen science’ by differentiating between the different form’s citizen science can have.
-They developed categorizations and typologies mostly for theoretical discussion and advancement.
-However, these categorizations and typologies are too general to assess real research projects that engage with the public.
+The only thing these have in common is that they involve people in research who come from different professions or different disciplines than those directly relevant to the respective project.
+Several scholars have tried to solve the problem of defining the term ‘citizen science’ by differentiating between the various forms citizen science can take.
+In doing so, they have developed categorizations and typologies that are most helpful for theoretical discussion and advancement.
+However, these categorizations and typologies are too general to assess real-life research projects that engage with the public.

-Other scholars do not agree that a typology is even possible (e.g., Prainsack, 2014, Pocock et al., 2019).
-Any typology can only concentrate on one or few facets of citizen science, leaving out other, equally important dimensions.
+Other scholars do not agree that a typology is even possible (e.g., Prainsack, 2014, Pocock et al., 2019), since any classification scheme can only concentrate on one or a few facets of citizen science while disregarding other, equally important dimensions.

-Most categorizations and typologies refer to “citizen science projects”.
-This implicates a dichotomy between traditional research projects and projects in which lay persons are involved.
+Most existing categorizations and typologies refer to ‘citizen science projects’.
+This implies a dichotomy between traditional research projects and projects in which lay persons are involved.

-After reviewing categorizations in literature, we question calling entire projects “citizen science” or “not citizen science”.
+After reviewing categorizations in literature, we question this practice of labelling entire projects as ‘citizen science’ or ‘not citizen science’.
 In reality, such strict distinctions do not hold.
-Most existing “citizen science projects” do more than involve citizens in science or innovation.
-As citizen science contains the term “science”, from a linguistic perspective, only those aspects or elements of a project that are related to science can be called citizen science.
+Most existing ‘citizen science projects’ do more than involve citizens in science or innovation.
+Besides, as citizen science contains the term ‘science’, from a linguistic perspective, only those aspects or elements of a project that are related to science can be called citizen science.

 For instance, when citizens in a project carry out nature conservation activities on the one hand and collect data for analysis on the other, then the project partially qualifies as environment protection and partially as citizen science.

 Plastic Pirates is an example of such a project: It combines picking up plastic litter with gathering data.
-The first activity is not a scientific one per se, hence only the second falls under “citizen science activity”.
+The first activity is not a scientific one per se, hence only the second falls withiin the scope of “citizen science activity”.

 Another example is an initiative aiming at improving a community: while much of the project may involve neighbourhood support, the project might also employ citizen science activities to gain knowledge that is important for the project.